Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 Then, submit `pbs.foam16p.script` (if you created a new `run2` file, you have to make sure that `pbs.foam16p.script`, or a newly-created `pbs2` file, calls the right parameters, here `run2`).
 It will take around 4 hours to run for 50 years.

 Important remark: With the CCUB, some `restart/atmos` files are not named properly.
 Check for any issue before restarting an experiment.
 Indeed, each atmospheric restart should consist in two files (here for year 2000) `restart.atmos.0720000.A` and `restart.atmos.0720000`.
-Typically, `restart.atmos.0720000` will be incorrectly named `r2001`.
+Typically, `restart.atmos.0720000` will be incorrectly named `r2001`, or similar.
 Just `mv r2001 restart.atmos.0720000`, or `ln -s r2001 restart.atmos.0720000`.

 __With the slab model, you previously ran the model for 100 years with monthly output.
 No need to run an additional job, then.
-Climatology will be calculated over the last 50 years, see below__
+Climatology will be calculated over the last 50 years, see below.__

 ### Generating climatology files

 We generate climatology files for each model component: ocean, atmosphere and coupler, by calculating monthly means over the last 50 model years.

-1. Once the monthly output generated, copy the python script `UTIL/NewMois.py` into your ocean output directory (`cp UTIL/NewMois.py /work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/EcN_8X/history/ocean`), check that everything is OK (see code and explanations below) ) and run the script (`python NewMois.py`).
+1. Once the monthly output generated, copy the python script `UTIL/NewMois.py` into your ocean output directory (`cp UTIL/NewMois.py /work/crct/zz9999zz/foam/phanero/300rd/300rd_T36/EcN_8X/history/ocean`), check that everything is OK (see code and explanations below) and run the script (`python NewMois.py`).

     ```python
     prefix = 'history.ocean.'